 ReGifters Minx Books Mike Carey Marc Hempel Sonny Liew Books

-that graphic novels are fiction dumbed down(Here I go with another one of my counter reviews):
+A savvy bookseller I know said a friend of his wrote a review in the NY Times sayingthat graphic novels are fiction dumbed down(Here I go with another one of my counter reviews):

 Re-Gifters is fantastic!
 Especially for someone like me, 46 y.o., who wants to get a clue